AIHubCentral/docs/assets/RVC/Local/Applio.md

 ###### ‎
 ##### c.
 Custom Embedder Model
 ###### ‎
-- If you select "custom" for embedders, you can add your own, like [Spin](http://docs.aihub.gg/rvc/resources/inference-settings/#spin) (which seems to have better pronunciation than contentvec and better for realtime as it handles context differently)
+- If you select "custom" for embedders, you can add your own, like [Spin](http://docs.aihub.gg/rvc/resources/inference-settings/#spin) or [Spin V2](http://docs.aihub.gg/rvc/resources/inference-settings/#spin-v2) (which seems to have better pronunciation than contentvec and better for realtime as it handles context differently)

     <img src="..\applio-img\embedder-custom-option.png" alt="image" width="400">